carbon-language/carbon-lang/docs/design/classes.md

 }
 ```

-Associated functions are members of the type, and may be accessed as using dot
+Nested functions are members of the type, and may be accessed as using dot `.`
-`.` member access either the type or any instance.
+member access either the type or any instance.

 ```
 var p1: Point = Point.Origin();